WHAT IS TRAUMA?

 OUR TRAUMA-INFORMED MENTAL HEALTH SERVICES

-Early intervention through counseling can prevent many trauma-related symptoms from developing.
-Counseling at ChildSavers provides children with the opportunity to openly express their thoughts and feelings in a safe environment.
+Early intervention through therapy can prevent many trauma-related symptoms from developing.
+Trauma-informed therapy at ChildSavers provides children with the opportunity to openly express their thoughts and feelings in a safe environment.
 Children often have difficulty talking about painful things that they have witnessed or have happened to them.
-The counselors at ChildSavers use integrative therapies including play and art to make it easier for children to express themselves.
+Our therapists at ChildSavers use integrative therapies including play and art to make it easier for children to express themselves.
 Our clinicians are always working with you and your child to minimize the lasting effects that a traumatic experience can have on emotional development.

 ChildSavers Immediate Response Services